Joe-Kimani-21/Week2_Prep/README.md

 -   [Authors Info](#author-info)
 ## Description

-A site that assists in the basic identification of an individuals Akan nameform
+A site that assists in the basic identification of an individuals Akan name

 ## Usage

-System used to identify ones Akan name based on information gathered from the form
+System used to identify ones Akan name based on information gathered from the online form

 ### Requirements
 -   Either a computer,phone,tablet or an Ipad